JakeVanderGriend/protocols/Western_Blotting_Workflow.md

 6. Do a first quick imaging using 30s exposure for both channels
 7. Do a higher detail imaging using longer 2-5 min exposure for both channels.
 8. Tweak brightness then save a .png and export the image studio file .zip.
 * DO NOT FORGET TO EXPORT THE IMAGE STUDIO FILE.
+IF YOU FORGET THIS STEP THE SYSTEM MAY LOSE YOUR DATA.
-9. Save on a USB
+9. Save on a USB and upload to lab database as soon as possible.

 # Appendix 1: Total Protein Staining with LI-COR Revert 700 Dye

 * This method is an alternative to using Stain-free gels and allows you to measure total protein levels on the same LI-COR machine as you use for final visualization.
 You can use this dye with IR-Dye 680RD (700nm) and 800CW (800nm) secondary antibodies, but you will need to destain the membrane before putting it into the overnight blocking step.
 This protocol uses very little stain and wash solution volumes from a kit, so pouches are needed to keep the membrane in contact with solutions.
 1. After completing the transfer process, immediately transfer the clipped membrane (protein side up) onto a dry piece of filter paper.
 Incubate at RT for 1 hour to dry the membrane.
 2. After allowing the membrane to dry, wet the membrane with 100% methanol in a square plastic bin, for 30 s.